 Lynchburg Water Resources operates a wastewater collection system consisting of many miles of “combined” sewers.
 Approximately 4% of the City uses this combined collection system that carries both stormwater and wastewater to be processed and treated at the regional wastewater plant.

 Combined Sewer systems are designed to collect stormwater and wastewater in the same pipe.
-During dry weather, these pipes transport all of the wastewater to the sewage treatment plant, where it is treated to strict standards before being discharged to the James River.
+During dry weather, these pipes transport all of the wastewater to the Lynchburg Regional Water Resource Recovery Facility, where it is treated to strict standards before being discharged to the James River.

 During periods of intense rainfall, however, the combined wastewater and stormwater volume in our combined sewer system can exceed the pipe’s capacity.
 Originally designed in the early twentieth century (learn more about our history), our system occasionally overflows and discharges water to nearby streams or the James River.
 These overflows, called combined sewer overflows (CSOs) contain not only stormwater, but also untreated wastewater and debris collected from the streets.

 CSOs affect our waterways by: